 Best Domestic Use Electric Vehicle Charging Stock – WallBox NV (NYSE: WBX)

-Barcelona based WallBox has been making charging units since 2015.
+Barcelona-based WallBox has been making charging units since 2015.
 Its product range targets the domestic and commercial sectors.
-It has sold more than 100,000 units to date, 66,000 of that total being sold in the first nine months of 2021.
+It has sold more than 500,000 units to date, and it has one million users worldwide.

 The firm has global ambitions and has recently expanded into the US market.
 The products are sold through Amazon, and it is developing links with solar firms to allow home users to charge their EVs using the sun's power.